 In the case of criminality and imprisonment: racism and money.
 Many prisons in the United States are privately owned and involve a business strategy based around profit, not necessarily based around what’s right.
 Fill the prison with inmates, and they make more profit.
-It’s yet another viscous, oppressive cycle that the marginalized black community are victims of.
+It’s yet another vicious, oppressive cycle that the marginalized black community is victims of.

 It’s a very sad truth that white Americans are much more likely to receive appropriate care than minority groups like Mexican-Americans and African Americans.
 This may be due to the lack of jobs available to the minority communities that supply proper insurance benefits, it may be due to geographical location, it may be an individual bias on the caregivers’ part, or it may be due to lack of funds.

 Whatever the case, as mentioned before, it all derives from one systemic source: systematic oppression and racism.

 The presence of ignorance and disparity in the face of oppression, be it a privilege or perpetuating racism, cannot be ignored.